The Silence of the Lambs (novel): Film adaptation

 Following the 1986 adaptation of Red Dragon (filmed as Manhunter), The Silence of the Lambs was adapted by Jonathan Demme in 1991.
 The Silence of the Lambs became the third film in Oscar history to win the following five Academy Awards: Best Picture, Best Director, Best Screenplay, Best Actor and Best Actress.
 It stars Jodie Foster as Clarice Starling and Anthony Hopkins as Hannibal Lecter.
 The film is largely faithful to the novel, but omits a few details, such as the death of Crawford's wife and Clarice's relationship with Dr. Pilcher.

 Musical adaptation

 In 2005, comedian-musicians Jon and Al Kaplan parodied the story, especially the film, in Silence!
 The Musical.
 It premiered Off-Off-Broadway and has since had productions in London and Los Angeles.
 In 2012, the Los Angeles production won the Los Angeles Drama Critics Circle awards for Score, Lead Performance, and Choreography.

 Series adaptation

 A series called Clarice, which was created by Jenny Lumet and Alex Kurtzman, aired on CBS in 2021.
 The series takes place three years after the events of the 1991 film adaptation of the novel, and it stars Rebecca Breeds as Clarice Starling.
-It was canceled after one season.
+It was cancelled after one season.